DavidMWeaver4/Davids_Workout_App/README.md

 This application allows users to:
-- Create accounts securely using JWT authentication
+- Create secure accounts using JWT authentication
 - Create and manage workout sessions
-- Track exercises, sets, reps, and weight
+- Track exercises, sets, and reps for both cardio and weight exercises
-- Create custom exercises
+- Create custom exercises and use a common pool of exercises
-- Keep personal workout data private between users
+- Keep their personal workout data private from other users

 The backend is built with Go and PostgreSQL.
-SQLC is used to generate type-safe database queries while Goose manages database migrations, and Docker provides a reproducible local development enviroment.
+SQLC is used to generate type-safe database queries.
+Goose manages database migrations.
+Docker provides a reproducible local development environment.

 Technologies:
 - Go